Axinom/drm-sample-player-ios/readme.md

 }
 ```

-Received ```AVContentKeyRequest``` object will allow performing FairPlay streaming specific operations like creating SPC - Secure Playback Context (Content Key Request) and then sending it to a Key Server.
+Received ```AVContentKeyRequest``` object will allow performing FairPlay streaming specific operations like creating SPC - Server Playback Context (Content Key Request) and then sending it to a Key Server.
 For sake of simplicity we can name SPC a Content Key Request.

 ### 2. App requests for a Content Key Request (SPC) from AVFoundation.